Texas school police chief says he didn’t think he was in charge during shooting | Texas school shooting

 Pete Arredondo, the police chief of the Uvalde school district, also told the Texas Tribune in an interview published Thursday that he intentionally left behind both his police and campus radios before entering Robb elementary school.

-Poor radio communications is among the concerns raised about how police handled the 24 May shooting and why they didn’t confront the gunman for more than an hour, even as anguished parents outside the school urged officers to go in.
+Poor radio communications is among the concerns raised regarding how police handled the 24 May shooting and why they didn’t confront the gunman for more than an hour, even as anguished parents outside the school urged officers to go in.

 Separately, the New York Times reported Thursday that documents show police waited for protective equipment as they delayed entering the campus, even as they became aware that some victims needed medical treatment.